-Airport planners are finding there is a market for sleeping space between long security lines and the gate.
+However, hotel owners and travels around the world have discovered the efficiency and comfort of capsule hotels.
+In fact, even airport planners are finding there is a market for sleeping space between long security lines and the gate.
 Some travelers want to take a short nap, while others settle in for a full night's sleep.

 Outside of airport terminals, cities with expensive real estate such as New York and Tokyo are prime grounds for putting a lot of beds into a small-hotel space, and the capsule hotel makes that possible.

-What is a Capsule Hotel?
+What Is a Capsule Hotel?